Have Questions? Call Bee Control Today

-As safe as humanly possible, completely covered in protective overalls, hat, veil, gloves, boots and eye wear, coveralls zipped and taped tight!!
-Despite all the precautions, particularly aggressive yellow jackets, hornets and wasps (even bees if riled up!) can still find a weak spot on occasion.
+We are safe as humanly possible, completely covered in protective overalls, hat, veil, gloves, boots and eye wear, coveralls zipped and taped tight!
+Despite all the precautions, particularly aggressive yellowjackets, hornets, and wasps (even bees if riled up!) can still find a weak spot on occasion.

 There is a nest left over from last year.
 What should I do?
 Will they come back?

-When wasp, yellow jacket, and hornet colonies die in the fall, the nest left behind is not reused the following year.
-(Other scavenging insects such as beetles can inhabit the abandoned nests so it is a good idea to have the abandoned nests removed if they have been constructed inside the property.)
+When wasp, yellowjacket, and hornet colonies die in the fall, the nest left behind is not reused the following year.
+However, other scavenging insects such as beetles can inhabit the abandoned nests so it is a good idea to have the abandoned nests removed if they have been constructed inside the property.
 However, if a location has proven attractive for nest building during one spring/summer, it is very possibly going to prove attractive to new queens seeking nesting sites during subsequent years.
-Also note that honey bee colonies can continue to thrive from year to year in the same nest (hive).
+Also be aware that honey bee colonies can continue to thrive from year to year in the same nest (hive).
 On occasion, bumble bees can become active in the same area as previously experienced.